 An Insight into the Future of Farming

-With Brexit done and the Agriculture Bill now passed, it is clear that the farming sector is set for real change in the coming years.
-But what might that look like?
+With Brexit completed and the Agriculture Bill now passed, it’s clear that the UK farming sector is entering a period of major transformation.
+But what might that look like in practice?

-With the global population predicted to exceed 9 billion by 2050 of which a third are expected to live in urban areas it’s no wonder food security is set to be a worldwide issue going forward.
-In the next 30 years, farmers and growers must increase production by 70% from current levels to meet the demand while political, environmental and social pressures continue to build.
+With the global population predicted to exceed 9 billion by 2050 — a third of whom are expected to live in urban areas — food security is set to become a growing worldwide issue.
+Over the next 30 years, farmers and growers must increase production by around 70% from current levels to meet demand, while facing mounting political, environmental, and social pressures.

 Written by guest author: Tim Cotterill — son of our MD and a fourth-generation farmer, studying Farm Business Management at Harper Adams University.

-At Cotterill’s we offer a wide range of land drainage options at competitive prices – call us today for more information on 0121 351 3230.
+At Cotterills, we offer a wide range of land drainage solutions at competitive prices.
+Call us today for expert advice on 0121 351 3230.

 Alternatively, fill out our enquiry form: